BrentOzar/incoming-flights/README.md

 And change the SAN airport code to your own airport code.

 Upload the files to your web server.
 You probably don't want them in a publicly accessible place since any visitor can exhaust your API request limit.

+Leave the web page open, and it'll automatically refresh itself every 10 minutes with the 3 closest flights to your airport.

 ## License